Emil Schybergson

 Ernst Emil Schybergson (6 January 1856 - 7 March 1920) was a Finnish jurist, bank director and politician, born in Turku.
-He was a member of the Diet of Finland in 1885, 1888, 1894, 1897, 1899, 1900 and from 1905 to 1906 and of the Parliament of Finland from 1907 to 1909 and from 1910 to 1919, representing the Swedish People's Party of Finland (SFP).
+He was a member of the Diet of Finland from 1885 to 1906 and a member of the Parliament of Finland from 1907–to 1919, representing the Swedish People's Party of Finland (SFP).
 Schybergson committed suicide in 1920 after the bank he was leading got into financial difficulties he was unable to solve.